 You should see your doctor if you think you could have any of these.
-To check if you have cystitis, instead of another condition, your doctor may recommend certain tests:
+To check if you have cystitis, instead of another condition, your doctor may recommend taking a test.

-If you have mild cystitis, you don’t always need medical treatment.
+If you have mild cystitis, you do not always need medical treatment.
 In a lot of cases it’ll clear up on its own after a few days.
-During this time, if you have mild symptoms of cystitis that have just started, there are some home remedies for cystitis that you can try, including:
+Ways to treat cystitis yourself include:

 - drinking lots of water